Abby Lee Miller Quits ‘Dance Moms,’ Opens Up About Her Replacement

-After a rather tumultuous relationship with its producers, Abby Lee Miller quits the long-running Lifetime series Dance Moms.
+After a rather tumultuous relationship with its producers, Abby Lee Miller quit the long-running Lifetime series Dance Moms.
 Even with her dramatic exit, the show’s producers didn’t take long to find a replacement for Miller.
-As of the moment, the show’s new choreographer will be none other than Cheryl Burke of Dancing with the Stars.
+As of the moment, the show’s new choreographer will be none other than Cheryl Burke of Dancing With the Stars.

 Abby Lee Miller’s career with Dance Moms ended after she posted a rather long Instagram post about her exit.
 Early speculations put it that Miller was just crying wolf.
 On the other hand, the ex-host of Dance Moms is still embroiled in a legal matter for fraud and only awaits sentencing.
 Some speculated over time that possible jail time was the reason for Abby Lee Miller’s resignation on the show.
 On the other hand, Miller’s post clearly said that she’s done with those who “treat women like dirt” with no mention of her jail sentencing even after she pleaded guilty to fraud charges.